bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Planet/STRSM_OCL_Planetside-Fortune.md

 ^table-STRSM-OCL-OclPlanetsidePeril-Lifeless

 ## Oracle: Planetside Peril - Lifebearing
-This oracle can be used to replace the one provided on [[OCL_Planetside_Fortune#Oracle Planet Peril - Lifebearing|Planetside Peril - Lifebearing Oracle]]
+This oracle can be used to replace the one provided on [[SF_CH5_Planetside_Fortune#Oracle Planet Peril - Lifebearing|Planetside Peril - Lifebearing Oracle]]

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > When exploring on a lifeless planet during your adventure and rolling a match on the challenge dice or where narratively appropriate. ^guidance-STRSM-OCL-OclPlanetsidePeril-Lifebearing